 Getting a mortgage is tough enough for many home buyers, they go through a lot to take out an insured mortgage.
-However, on June 4, 2020, the Canadian Mortgage and Housing Corporation (CMHC) has announced changes in eligibility for mortgage insurance in the latest response to COVID 19.
-This will make mortgage application tougher for home buyers during this pandemic situation.
+However, on June 4, 2020, the Canadian Mortgage and Housing Corporation (CMHC) announced changes in eligibility for mortgage insurance in the latest response to COVID 19.
+This will make mortgage applications tougher for home buyers during this pandemic situation.

 New Rules of CMHC

 The Canadian Mortgage and Housing Corporation (CMHC) has announced new mortgage rules that took effect on July 1, 2020.
 In response to this pandemic, CMHC comes up to tighten the requirements that intent on discouraging high-risk borrowers from taking a mortgage they can’t afford.

 High-risk borrowers are home buyers with a less than 20% down payment on a mortgage.
 The CMHC will now require a higher credit score to approve a mortgage and will lower the threshold on how much debt applicants can take compared to their income.

 Thus, we made a listing of the main changes to CMHC rules to help you better understand.
 The following contains the list of rules.